Better Than Starbucks MOIST Vegan Pumpkin Bread -Truly 1 Bowl Recipe!

 The question everyone is asking!
 So because this is an eggless pumpkin bread, you might be thinking it’s impossible to get a moist pumpkin bread.

 Nope!
-In fact, because this is a vegan pumpkin bread, it’s actually extraordinarily moist, thanks to the applesauce.
-Even though we’re not using any oil in the actual loaf, the applesauce provides a lot of moisture to help from drying out the bread.
+In fact, because this is a vegan pumpkin bread, it’s actually extraordinarily moist, thanks to the pumpkin and oil.

 That being said, here’s a trick for making sure that your pumpkin bread is always moist:

-- Cover the vegan pumpkin loaf immediately after your remove it from the oven!
+- Keep the vegan pumpkin loaf covered immediately after your remove it from the oven!

 How to know when vegan pumpkin bread is done